What is Harvest Festival?

 It's not just in Britain that people celebrate harvest, African people have always had festivals at the time of harvest.
 In some parts of Africa, good grain harvests are a major cause for celebration.
 In Ghana and Nigeria they hold a 'Festival of Yams', to celebrate the Yam crop - the first crop to be harvested.
 In some southern African cultures they hold a ceremony called 'First Fruits' that takes several days of planning in order to bless the newly harvested crops and purify the people before they eat the foods.

 African harvests can occur once or twice a year (and many crops are harvested throughout the year) and can yield crops such as: onions, sweet potato, beans, pulses, peanuts, mangoes, passion fruit, paw paws, maize, cassava, sorghum, millet, spinach and pumpkins.
 Harvest can also be a time of dissapointment and concern as well as celebration if rains come late or if crops have failed, as many families will depend on their land for their food supply.

 When the harvest is good, beans, pulses, maize and millet are all typically dried and stored so that there is enough food to eat in the dry season.
 If families are able to do this, they can have enough food to eat even if the rains come late.
 The people that Send a Cow works with are encouraged to save plenty of seeds so that they can plant ready for the next harvest and sow a second batch when the weather is unpredictable.
 Send a Cow also helps families by giving them livestock, such as cows, so that they can drink and sell milk, use manure on crops and go on to buy other livestock such as chickens.
 Families then make money from selling milk and eggs, and so they extend the benefits of harvest, meaning that whole families celebrate at harvest time.
-You can help these families have a successful harvest this year and for years to come by helping us feed the 5000 this year.
+You can help these families have a successful harvest this year and for years to come by supporting us this year.